breinbaas/unrealchallenges/01_trigger/trigger.md

+## Prologue
+I have created these challenges to learn Unreal Engine so I definitely am not sure if what I present is the best way to solve the challenge.
+If you find better solutions I'd be happy to hear about it!

 # Challenge 01 - Trigger

 My first challenge is to create a trigger.
 The idea is to create a cube that acts like a trigger and if the user enters the area it should make objects that hang in the sky fall down.
 Should be ok, right?